-How to Safely Trap & Release Groundhogs, Possums, & Other Native Animals
+How to Safely Trap and Release Groundhogs, Possums, and Other Native Animals

 Not All Critters Are Bad

-If you love to garden and have been frustrated by all the critters that simply think your home is the "All You Can Eat Buffet," then you should do what I did and purchase a nice Haveahart trap to capture and relocate them.
+If you love to garden and have been frustrated by all the critters that simply think your home is an "all you can eat buffet," then you should do what I did and purchase a nice Havahart trap to capture and relocate them.

 The nice thing about these traps is they are not meant to harm the animals and are quite easy to use.
 Since I have had problems with groundhogs, also known as woodchucks, in the past, I decided to take the trap out one more time this year.

-If you have problems with any small critters in your yard – possums, racoons, squirrels, groundhogs or others – this article and my video will show you how easy it is to capture and relocate them so you can enjoy your garden again.
+If you have problems with any small critters in your yard—possums, raccoons, squirrels, groundhogs or others—this article and my video will show you how easy it is to capture and relocate them so you can enjoy your garden again.

 Once you have the spot, you will be able to set the trap and leave it.
 Note I have covered the trap with stuff to make it seem more natural.
 I keep my empty flower pots here, so I used them to make the trap blend in.

 Different Animals Like Different Food . . .
 So Try a Few Different Things

 I have used string beans, carrots (which seem to be very popular), peanut butter, zucchini, and other veggies.
 They all seem to work fine.
 They also sell food for these animals so you can buy some and use that as well.
 We already know that our groundhogs love the sunflower seeds in the bird food I feed my birds.